doefom/squeeze/README.md

 text: "A string that has colons:and /slashes"
 ```

-Then you can use the modifier like this:
+Then you can use the modifier in your antlers views like this:
 ```antlers
 {{ text | squeeze }}
 ```